Direct Entry: School Counseling, MS

 If you are a person who wants to make a positive difference in the lives of children and adolescents, our curriculum is designed for you, .
 With about half of our courses offered online, our program is designed to meet the needs of full-time students and working professionals.

-The purpose of the school counseling program is to prepare counselors to provide support services at the elementary, middle and/or high school levels.
+The purpose of our school counseling program is to prepare counselors to provide support services at the elementary, middle and/or high school levels.

 Formerly titled Parallel Pathways, this master's program is designed for candidates who do not hold a teaching license.
 Full-time students and working professionals prepare to meet the needs of PreK-12 students.
 A portion of the program is available online.
 Candidates may complete the program at the Emporia campus or at the Overland Park ESU-KC campus.

-People who hold a teaching certificate and have two years of teaching experience in order to meet school counselor licensure requirements in Kansas.
+- you are a person who holds a teaching certificate and have two years of teaching experience in order to meet school counselor licensure requirements in Kansas

-People who have degrees in counseling related fields can enroll in the Alternative Route to Restricted Licensure program.
+- you have degree(s) in counseling related field(s), you can enroll in the Restricted Licensure program

-Through Direct Entry (formerly Parallel Pathways), the requirements of a teaching license and one year of teaching experience are waived, allowing applicants with a bachelor's degree in another discipline to enter a master's program in School Counseling.
+- you apply through Direct Entry (formerly Parallel Pathways), the requirements of a teaching license and two years of teaching experience are waived, allowing you -if you hold a bachelor's degree in another discipline - to enter a master's program in School Counseling

 Upon completion of the requirements, you are responsible for applying for licensure by contacting the Certification Office of Emporia State University.
 The Certification Officer then recommends to the Kansas State Department of Education that the student be endorsed in the appropriate area as a teacher of learners with behavior disorders, learning disabilities, mental retardation, or gifts and talents.